Second Academic Dismissal

 Students who are approved for re-admission must adhere to the following as outlined on their Contract for Students on Academic Dismissal:

-- Actively attend and participate in ALL enrolled classes, including the SDEV0171 course (if applicable).
+- Actively attend and participate in ALL enrolled classes, including the SDEV0171 course

-- Earn a semester GPA of 2.0 or higher
+- Earn a semester GPA of 2.0 or higher with "C"s or higher in all enrolled courses each semester

 In addition to the policies above, students previously enrolled in a semester prior to petitioning will be required to reduce their course loads to the maximum 6-8 credit hours.
 If you have not reduced your enrollment hours by the first day of classes, the Academic Standards team will drop you from the last enrolled courses to reduce your course load to the maximum hours.